hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 Model output data are stored as separate files, but we use the `hubData` package to open them as a single [arrow dataset](https://arrow.apache.org/docs/r/reference/Dataset.html).[^trouble]
 **It is necesssary to ensure that all files conform to the same arrow schema** (i.e. share the same column data types) across the lifetime of the hub.
-When we know that all data types conform to the arrow schema, we can be sure that a hub can be [successfully accessed and fully queryable across all columns as an arrow dataset](https://arrow.apache.org/docs/r/articles/dataset.html)
+When we know that all data types conform to the arrow schema, we can be sure that a hub can be [successfully accessed and is fully queryable across all columns as an arrow dataset](https://arrow.apache.org/docs/r/articles/dataset.html)
 This means that **additions of new rounds _should not_ change the overall hub schema at a later date** (i.e. after submissions have already started being collected).

 [^trouble]: Even if you do not use `hubData` to read model outputs, uniform schemas are still important if you want to join model output files and do analyses across submissions.